yeryshevArtem/nextjs-dashboard/README.md

 ## Next.js Dashboard Application

-This is the small application from the official course, see [course curriculum](https://nextjs.org/learn) to learn more Next.js.
+This is the small application from the official course, see [course curriculum](https://nextjs.org/learn) to learn better Next.js.

 ## Why